 2) TAG with the following tags to indicate what lesson type your feedback corresponds to:

-- List of candid insights about what worked well throughout the initiative
+- List of candid insights about what worked well and what did not throughout the initiative

 - Specific recommendations to make future initiatives more successful